anastasiyayilmaz/X-ray-Data-Processing-Workshop/RXTE_tutorial.md

 Sensitivity: 0.1 mCrab
 Background: 90 mCrab

+You can find more details on analyzing RXTE-PCA data [here](https://heasarc.gsfc.nasa.gov/docs/xte/abc/contents.html).

 ## Prepare Your Observation:

 Now that you have your data downloaded, you will see a structure as follows: